Naval and Maritime Military Heritage

 The effectiveness of the Royal Navy at sea is directly related to a complex of shore facilities.
 The historic dockyards at Deptford on the Thames, Chatham and Sheerness in Kent, Portsmouth, Hampshire, and Plymouth, Devon, were all important ship buildings centres.
 As such they are also some of the earliest large industrial sites in the country.

-In the early nineteenth century block mill at Portsmouth mass production techniques were applied for the first time.
-You can find information on the English naval dockyards in a thematic survey and a similar study discusses naval armament depots.
-You can also read more about the dockyards in a book discussing their history Support for the Fleet 1700-1914.
+- In the early nineteenth century block mill at Portsmouth mass production techniques were applied for the first time.
+You can find information on the English naval dockyards in a thematic survey

 The dockyards today